reon/JavaCardDeckAPI/README.md

 * Start or restart Jetty service

 ## Scope reduction
-Due to time restraints, I decided to reduce the scope of this project and not implement additional functionality regarding the shuffle algorithm.
+Due to time restraints, I decided to reduce the scope of this project and not implement additional functionality regarding the shuffle functionality.
+I didn't define a custom shuffle algorithm, to simulate a more realistic shuffle, and I didn't make the shuffle algorithm configurable at runtime.